-Another time related feature, the Dope Track, appears just above the Timeline (if the Dope Track is not visible, un-hide it by clicking the thick bar above the timeline; click again to close it).
-The Dope track plays an important role in connection with animation.
-Until now, we’ve mostly discussed 3D space, but of course animation involves a fourth dimension – time.
+Another time-related feature, the Dope Track, appears just above the Timeline (if the Dope Track is not visible, make it visible by clicking the thick bar above the timeline; click again to close it).
+The Dope track plays a vital role in connection with animation.
+Until now, we’ve mostly discussed 3D space, but of course, animation involves a fourth dimension – time.
 Broadly speaking, animation involves changing an item’s position, orientation, or other properties over time.

-The timing of animation is governed by "Keyframes", or simply "Keys".
+The timing of the animation is governed by "Keyframes," or simply "Keys."
 Keys are fixed points in time where you have assigned specific values to the item’s properties.
-You might place a Sun object in your virtual sky a frame 1, and set a keyframe there, storing its X, Y, Z coordinates and other properties at that point in time.
+You might place a Sun object in your virtual sky at frame 1 and set a keyframe there, storing its X, Y, Z coordinates, and other properties at that point in time.
 Your sun will happily sit there all day long.
-But if you advance the current frame to a later point in time, then move the sun some distance and set another keyframe, the Sun will now gradually move to this new position as the animation progresses.
+But, if you advance the current frame to a later point in time, then move the sun some distance and set another keyframe, the Sun will now gradually move to this new position as the animation progresses.

 This line of the interface shows information about tool actions or potential actions, and the render time for VPR as shown.

 The various items you can edit in LightWave all fall into one of four categories: Objects (including dynamics), Lights, Cameras, and Bones (which are contained within objects; choose the object first, then switch to Bone edit mode).
 You can only select one type of item to edit at a time; you cannot, for example, select a camera and an object together.